Tank: Mobility

+Tanks are susceptible to mechanical failure of engine and transmission systems, particularly at maximum burst speeds.
+Consequently, wheeled tank transporters and rail transport are used wherever possible for non-combat tank transport.
+Tank mobility is very restricted compared to wheeled armoured fighting vehicles.
+Most operational mobility in blitzkrieg tank operations was conducted at the pedestrian pace of 5 km/h, and that was only achieved on the roads of France.

+Suspension and running gear

 Tank agility is a function of the weight of the tank due to its inertia while manoeuvring and its ground pressure, the power output of the installed power plant and the tank transmission and track design.
 In addition, rough terrain effectively limits the tank's speed through the stress it puts on the suspension and the crew.
 A breakthrough in this area was achieved during World War II when improved suspension systems were developed that allowed better cross-country performance and limited firing on the move.
 Systems like the earlier Christie or later torsion-bar suspension developed by Ferdinand Porsche dramatically improved the tank's cross-country performance and overall mobility.